Contact Us: 604-276-9332

 Fabricana already carries dozens of OEKO-TEX certified fabrics.
 In our brick-and-mortar stores these fabrics will have the OEKO TEX brand on the label and online these fabrics are tagged as OEKO TEX certified.

-Fabricana also carried many fabrics that are certified organic (GOTS) and many fabrics made from eco-friendly fibres such as the ones listed below:
+Fabricana also carries many fabrics that are certified organic (GOTS) and many fabrics made from eco-friendly fibres such as the ones listed below:

 Viscose (from Bamboo)